PSSUN/CircCode/README.md

    2. **Q: Do I need to fill out all the items in the yaml configuration file?**

-      **A:** Yes, all projects need to be filled out by themselves.
+      **A:** Yes, all projects need to be filled out.
 How to fill in the configuration file is explained in the previous section.

 ---
 ## Contact us